Menu

 1. Clean fish well.
 Season with salt and pepper.
 Pour lime juice on it and refrigerate.

-2. In a medium saucepan over low heat, sauté garlic and onion.
+2. In a medium saucepan over low heat, add olive oil and sauté garlic and onion.

 Notes